-PAGE

-Management's Discussion and Analysis 1-5

-Independent Auditor's Report 6-8

-FINANCIAL STATEMENTS

-Statement of Net Position 9

-Statement of Revenues, Expenses and Changes in Net Position 10

-Statement of Cash Flows 11

-Notes to Financial Statements 12-23

-SUPPLEMENTAL INFORMATION

-Schedule of Expenditures of Federal Awards 24

-Financial Data Schedule 25-29

-Statement and Certification of Completed Modernization Grants 30

-Schedule of Proportionate Share of the Net Pension Liability of 31

-the Public Employees Retirement Systems (PERS)

-Schedule of Authority Contributions to the Public Employees Retirement System (PERS) 31

-Schedule of Changes in the Housing Authority's Total OPEB 32

-Liability and Related Ratios 02

-Schedule of Authority Contributions to the 32

-Other Post-Employment Benefits Plan (OPEB) V2

-OTHER REPORTS AND COMMENTS

-Independent Auditor's Report on Internal Control Over Financial

-Reporting and on Compliance and Other Matters Based on an Audit

-of Financial Statements Performed in Accordance with

-Government Auditing Standards 33-34

-Independent Auditor's Report on Compliance For Each Major

-Federal Program and Internal Control Over Compliance Required

-by the Uniform Guidance 35-36

-Schodula of Findings and Quantianed Costs 07

-Schedule of Findings and Questioned Costs 37
+PAGE Management's Discussion and Analysis 1-5 Independent Auditor's Report 6-8 FINANCIAL STATEMENTS Statement of Net Position 9 Statement of Revenues, Expenses and Changes in Net Position Statement of Cash Flows 10 11 Notes to Financial Statements 12-23 SUPPLEMENTAL INFORMATION Schedule of Expenditures of Federal Awards 24 Financial Data Schedule Schedule of Proportionate Share of the Net Pension Liability of 25-29 the Public Employees Retirement Systems (PERS) 30 Schedule of Authority Contributions to the Public Employees Retirement System (PERS) 30 Schedule of Changes in the Housing Authority's Total OPEB Liability and Related Ratios 31 Schedule of Authority Contributions to the 31 Other Post-Employment Benefits Plan (OPEB) OTHER REPORTS AND COMMENTS Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 32-33 Independent Auditor's Report on Compliance For Each Major Federal Program and Internal Control Over Compliance Required by the Uniform Guidance 34-35 Schedule of Findings and Questioned Costs 36

-HOUSING AUTHORITY OF THE CITY OF RAHWAY MANAGEMENT'S DISCUSSION & ANALYSIS JUNE 30, 2022
+HOUSING AUTHORITY OF THE CITY OF RAHWAY MANAGEMENT'S DISCUSSION & ANALYSIS JUNE 30, 2023

-As Management of the Housing Authority of the City of Rahway (the "Authority"), we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activities of the Authority for the fiscal year ended June 30, 2022.
+As Management of the Housing Authority of the City of Rahway (the "Authority"), we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activities of the Authority for the fiscal year ended June 30, 2023.
 We encourage readers to consider the information presented here in conjunction with the Authority's financial statements as presented elsewhere in this report.